Face The Outdoors

 Is it better to go to Fairbanks or Anchorage?

 When it comes to viewing the northern lights in Alaska, both Anchorage and Fairbanks offer unique experiences, but there are some differences that might make one more appealing depending on your preferences.
+During solar minimum, auroral activity often shifts, with substorms occurring more frequently north of Fairbanks and in the midnight hours, which can affect the likelihood of seeing the aurora in Fairbanks compared to Anchorage.

 Fairbanks